exakat/php-dictionary/dictionary.rst

 The underlying components may be of various shapes : PDO offers an abstraction layer to databases, streams offer an abstraction layer to files, etc.

-flysystem offers also an abstraction layer to filesystem, lcobucci/clock offers an abstraction to clocks.
+league/flysystem offers also an abstraction layer to filesystem, lcobucci/clock offers an abstraction to clocks.

 `Documentation <https://en.wikipedia.org/wiki/Abstraction_layer>`__